xalaida/laravel-geonames/README.md

 ```

 After publishing the seeders, make sure that you have specified those classes in the config file by the `geonames.seeders` path.

-#### Removing unnecessary fields from database tables

-You can reduce the database size by removing unnecessary fields from the database tables.

-To do that, just remove those fields from the migrations and the seeder will handle in automatically.

-> Note that the `synced_at` and `geoname_id` fields are required to synchronize data.

 #### Custom seeders